nihadjifri/Shell-Scripting/c_executable_with_in_a_bash_script/README.md

-Guys, the first fact that i want to make u clear is,
+Hi, the first fact that i want to make u clear is,

 what is a command and what is an executable file.